JOIN THE POSTPARTUM SHIFT

 1. Eat Potassium-Rich Foods

-Potassium helps balance sodium levels in your body, which can help reduce swelling.
-Include potassium-rich foods in your diet such as bananas, sweet potatoes, avocados, and leafy greens.
+Potassium helps balance sodium levels in the body, which can reduce swelling.
+Include potassium-rich foods in your diet, such as bananas, sweet potatoes, avocados, and leafy greens.

 1. Take Warm Baths with Epsom Salt